4 Hidden Risks Your COVID-19 Return to Work Plan Needs to AddressKey Areas to Address in Your Return to Work Plan

 - Train all employees on the warning signs of stress and anxiety, available resources, and healthy coping strategies

 - Be flexible with work schedules and leave to encourage employee self-care as part of your reopening plan

 - Combat feelings of isolation by creating opportunities for employee connection as they return to the workplace

-3. “Benevolent” Discrimination
+3. “Benevolent” Discrimination in the Workplace

 Many managers are aware that COVID-19 can have a particularly devastating impact on older individuals and people with certain pre-existing medical conditions such as heart conditions, diabetes, and asthma.
-Because employees with these conditions may be at increased risk of severe illness if exposed to COVID-19, managers may, in a desire to be compassionate and to minimize risk to the organization, require older employees, pregnant employees, or those with known medical conditions to involuntarily take leave or continue to work remotely while other employees are permitted to return.
+Because employees with these conditions may be at increased risk of severe illness if exposed to COVID-19, managers may, in a desire to be compassionate and to minimize risk to the organization, require older employees, pregnant employees, or those with known medical conditions to involuntarily take leave or continue to work remotely while other employees are permitted to return to the workplace.

 Although perhaps well-intended, this is very likely illegal discrimination under various laws, including the Age Discrimination in Employment Act (ADEA), Title VII of the Civil Rights Act, and the Americans with Disabilities Act (ADA), respectively.
 The EEOC has made clear in recent guidance that employers cannot single out and involuntarily exclude an employee from the workplace based on that person’s older age, pregnancy, or serious medical condition, even if the reason for doing so was to protect the employee.